Agricultural litigation: trial before the Joint Court of Rural Leases (TPBR)

 In case of agreement (joint request)

-This request, signed jointly by the parties, must indicate your points of agreement and your points of disagreement.
+This request, jointly signed by the parties, must indicate your points of agreement and your points of disagreement.

 The query should include the following: